-1. We aim to provide children with medical conditions the same opportunities as others at school and achieve this by ensuring that:
+1. We aim to provide pupils with medical conditions the same opportunities as others at school and achieve this by ensuring that:

-- Staff at Hawthorn understand their duty of care to children and young people in the event of an emergency; - All staff feel confident knowing what to do in an emergency; - The school understands that certain medical conditions are serious and can be potentially life-threatening, particularly if ill-managed or misunderstood; - School understands the importance of medication being taken as prescribed; - Hawthorn allows adequate time for staff to receive training on the impact that medical conditions can have on pupils; - Staff receive additional training about any children they may be working with who have complex health needs supported by an Individual Health Plan (IHP).
+- Staff at Hawthorn understand their duty of care to pupils and young people in the event of an emergency; - All staff feel confident knowing what to do in an emergency; - The school understands that certain medical conditions are serious and can be potentially life-threatening, particularly if ill-managed or misunderstood; - School understands the importance of medication being taken as prescribed;

+- Hawthorn allows adequate time for staff to receive training on the impact that medical conditions can have on pupils; - Staff receive additional training about any pupil they may be working with who have complex health needs supported by an Individual Health Plan (IHP).

 We follow the Health Protection Agency guidelines in relation to infection control within school.
+In light of Corona Covid19 virus guidance a risk assessment and updated Health and Safety policy has incorporated new protocols for this infectious disease.

-When children have additional medical needs, staff will work in partnership with medical professionals to meet the individual needs of the children.
+When pupils have additional medical needs, staff will work in partnership with medical professionals to meet the individual needs of the pupils.
 An individual plan will be drawn up for each child stating their specific medical needs and how these will be met in school and if required relevant staff will be trained to meet the needs of the child.

-- 2. The Medical Conditions Policy is supported by a clear communication plan for staff, parents, carers and other key stakeholders to ensure its full implementation.
-Parents/carers are informed about the medical conditions policy via the school's website, where it is available all year round and by including the policy within the school's prospectus information. - School staff are informed and regularly reminded about the school's medical conditions policy through scheduled medical conditions updates; - Through the key principles of the policy being displayed in several prominent staff areas; - The designated person, Head Teacher, Deputy Head teacher or Phase Leader will inform supply and temporary staff of the policy and their responsibilities including who is the designated person, any medical needs or Individual Health Plans related to the children in their care and how to respond in emergencies; - The designated person, Head Teacher or another member of the SLT will make staff aware of any.
+2. The Medical Conditions Policy is supported by a clear communication plan for staff, parents, carers and other key stakeholders to ensure its full implementation.

+Parents/carers are informed about the medical conditions policy via the school's website, where it is available all year round and by including the policy within the school's prospectus information.

+- School staff are informed and regularly reminded about the school's medical conditions policy through scheduled medical conditions updates; - Through the key principles of the policy being displayed in several prominent staff areas; - The designated person, Head Teacher, Deputy Head teacher or Phase Leader will inform supply and temporary staff of the policy and their responsibilities including who is the designated person, any medical needs or Individual Health Plans related to the pupils in their care and how to respond in emergencies; - The designated person, Head Teacher or another member of the SLT will make staff aware of any.